Veneto Open

 The Veneto Open is a WTA 125-level professional women's tennis tournament.
 It takes place on outdoor grass courts, in the month of June at the Tennis Club Gaiba in the city of Gaiba in Italy in preparation for Wimbledon Championships.
 The prize money is $115,000.
 When the tournament was introduced in 2022, it became the first ever WTA 125 tournament to be played on grass courts.
-In popular culture, the tournament is also called Gaibledon among local fans.
+Among locals the tournament is also called Gaibledon.